 "Both men and women today see marriage not as a way of creating character and community but as a way to reach personal life goals.
 They are all looking for a marriage who will "fulfill their emotional, sexual, and spiritual desires."
 And that creates an extreme idealism that in turn leads to deep pessimism that you will never find the right person to marry.
 This is the reason so many put off marriage and look right past great prospective spouses that simply are "not good enough."

-So for single people, while the fact that relationships are by grace alone frees you from the pressure of having to be good enough to get married, it also calls you to stop resisting God's grace and pursue a relationship even if they don't fit all of your criteria.
-We buy into relationships being by works, so that we can find status when we get the right person, and so we can find the person that fulfills our idols for life.
-God's grace says that your life is not your own.
+While the fact that relationships are by grace alone frees you from the pressure of having to be good enough to get married, it also calls you to stop resisting God's grace and pursue a relationship even if they don't fit all of your criteria.
+God won’t force you to be in a relationship with someone, but don’t be surprised when He draws you to a person you weren’t initially attracted to.

 By now, you might feel a tension between trusting God's grace to provide with your need to do something.
 God gives graciously, but He also calls you to act.
 So while your actions never merit God's favor and blessings, they are the means that God uses to deliver His grace to you and to other people.
-So if you feel that you should be in a relationship, God calls you to put some effort in and go for it.
-Typically, young people don't strike this balance but are either too active or passive in their pursuit of a relationship.
+If you feel that you should be in a relationship, God calls you to put some effort in and go for it.
+Young people typically don't strike this balance, but are either too active or passive in their pursuit of a relationship.
 This difference requires different advice for each group:

 For Active Types: Your temptation is to get out ahead of God and try to make a relationship happen.
 Active types trample over God's grace, trying to manufacture a relationship even if He isn't leading them to that.
 If you're an active type, God calls you to be patient, and to wait on Him to provide you with good opportunities that fit His will for your life.